Suppression continues for New Brighton murder accused

 AdvertisementAdvertise with NZME.

-The man charged remains in custody and at the request of defence counsel Kerryn Beaton two reports by health assessors have now been ordered under the Criminal Procedures (Mentally Impaired Persons) Act.
+The man charged remains in custody and at the request of defence counsel Kerryn Beaton QC two reports by health assessors have now been ordered under the Criminal Procedures (Mentally Impaired Persons) Act.

 Justice Mander remanded him to appear next in the High Court on February 25.
 His appearance at the High Court was excused.
 Lawyers appeared by video link.